samathaluca/gitpod-meetmeinthemiddle/README.md

 My Mentor Brian Macharia helped with a callback issue that I had not been able to solve.
 The show button always need to be double clicked to show the midpoint and load the places.
 Brian advised me that the asynchronicity of my javascript code was an issue.
 This meant that the page was loading before the results could be calculated and displayed.
 The calculation was effectively completed too late so that the page was always displaying the previous out dated requests to the google maps API.
 Restructuring my code and removing the callback meant up to date responses to user input are loaded each time.
+Tutor support, most recently Tim trying to help me get to grips with test driven development and subjective discussions around CSS.

-before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project.
+Before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project.

 Project Purpose.
 UX design.